wrideout/dotvim/README.md

 * [VCSCommand](https://github.com/vim-scripts/vcscommand.vim.git)
 * [Vim-Multiple-Cursors](https://github.com/terryma/vim-multiple-cursors.git)

-In order for the taglist plugin to work, the exuberant-ctags application must be installed on the host system.
-The cscope application must also be installed, as the cscope-maps plugin and several mappings rely on it.
+Note that the [cscope](http://cscope.sourceforge.net/) application must be installed, as the cscope-maps plugin and several mappings rely on it.

 # Colorschemes
 The following colorschemes are provided: